andrew/ultimate-awesome/README.md

 - [Awesome-Arch](https://github.com/SofianeHamlaoui/Awesome-Arch) - A curated list of awesome Arch-related projects,softwares and resources.
 - [awesome-steem](https://github.com/steem-driver/awesome-steem) - A curated list of awesome Steem frameworks, libraries, applications and resources.
 - [awesome-swarms-list](https://github.com/the-swarm-corporation/awesome-swarms-list) - A curated list of awesome applications, tools, and resources for the Swarms framework by swarms.ai.
 Swarms is a powerful, production-grade framework for orchestrating multi-agent AI systems, enabling developers to build everything from simple autonomous agents to complex, collaborative swarms that can solve real-world problems.
-- [awesome_moocs](https://github.com/thu-keg/awesome_moocs) - This is a repo listing some must-read papers on *AI-driven MOOCs* or *Intelligent Education* published in recent years, mainly contributed by the MOOC team members at Knowledge Engineering Group ([KEG]( of Tsinghua University.
 - [awesome-optimizers](https://github.com/tianshijing/awesome-optimizers) - This repository is a meticulously assembled anthology of optimization algorithms, meticulously implemented in PyTorch, designed to cater to the diverse needs of the machine learning research community.
 - [event-vision-index](https://github.com/tub-rip/event-vision-index) - 🔥 Overview of Event-based Vision Research at TUB-RIP lab.
 Repositories organized by topics.
 - [awesome-digital-scholarship](https://github.com/ubc-library-rc/awesome-digital-scholarship) - Awesome List for Digital Scholarship.